 The Emergency Management Act recognizes the roles that all stakeholders must play in Canada's emergency management system.
 It sets out the leadership role and responsibilities of the Minister of Public Safety and Emergency Preparedness, including coordinating emergency management activities among government institutions and in cooperation with the provinces and other entities.
 Responsibilities of other federal ministers are also set out in the Act.

 The federal government is dedicated to working collaboratively with provinces and territories to support communities when disasters strike.
-To this end, An Emergency Management Framework for Canada was revised and approved by Federal/Provincial/Territorial Ministers in 2011.
-The Frameworkestablishes a common approach for a range of collaborative emergency management initiatives in support of safe and resilient communities.
+To this end, An Emergency Management Framework for Canada was revised and approved by Federal/Provincial/Territorial Ministers in 2017.
+The Framework establishes a common approach for a range of collaborative emergency management initiatives in support of safe and resilient communities.

 The Department maintains a network of partnerships with other federal government institutions, provincial and territorial emergency management organizations, first responders and voluntary organizations, and other stakeholders and communities, supporting a whole-of-society approach to emergency management that leverages resources and capacities at all levels across the country.
 All Canadians also have a role in building resilient communities, helping to keep hazards from becoming disasters, and in recovering from disasters when they do happen “Be Prepared”.

 The Government Operations Centre, housed at Public Safety Canada, is a Government of Canada asset which, supports response coordination across the federal government in collaboration with provinces and territories and other key players concerning/related to emerging or occurring events of national significance.